xMiguelx13/Active-Directory/README.md

 We will then use PowerShell to add users into the Active Directory.

 Finally, we will start another virtual machine and install Windows 10.
 This will have the private users that will go into the network we have created above.
 Here, we will make sure other users are able to log in and connect to the internet.
+This VM we will name Client1, and we will also reset a password for the user (mrayas).

+This would conclude the project.

 <br />